Cayley Graph Propagation: Dirichlet Energy of Cayley graphs

-The structure of a Cayley graph makes it an ideal conduit for the propagation of information due to its sparsity and being highly connected.
-In particular, the family of Cayley graphs derived from $\mathrm{Cay}(\mathrm{SL}(2,\mathbb{Z}_n); S_n)$ are in the magnitude of $O(|V|^3)$, and are well-known to have a high spectral gap.
-As from Section \ref{sec:background}, a higher spectral gap is a desirable expansion property, meaning that it is highly connected.
-Correspondingly, we conjecture that truncating a Cayley graph to match an input graph as done by \citet{deac2022expander} will have an adverse impact on the desired expansion properties.
-In Figure~\ref{fig:expansion_properties} we empirically measure this impact using the \emph{Cheeger constant}, as well as in respect to the diameter.
-In Appendix (Section \ref{app:effective_resistance}) we extend this analysis through the perspective of \emph{effective resistance}, which provides a different approach to quantify over-squashing.
+The Cayley graph's topology serves as ideal conduit for the propagation of information due to its sparsity and being highly connected.
+In particular, we recall that the family of Cayley graphs derived from $\mathrm{Cay}(\mathrm{SL}(2,\mathbb{Z}_n); S_n)$ are in the magnitude of $O(|V|^3)$, and are well-known to exhibit a high spectral gap, low diameter and optimal commute time.

-In the pursuit of this, the recent work of \citet{sterner2024commute} proposes to heuristically align the Cayley graph, such that it better aligns the corresponding edges.
-However, this distils to a NP-hard problem, so they opt to implement a greedy strategy to align both graphs.
-This method imposes a costly \emph{preprocessing} time which does not comply with our desiderata (i-iv).
-Consequently, we do not pursue this approach further, but this variant could present an interesting avenue for future work.

 \paragraph{Connectivity} One metric to measure a graph's connectivity is the coveted \emph{Cheeger constant} \cite{chungbook}.
 It provides a measurement of the narrowest bottleneck in a graph; a higher Cheeger constant indicates that a graph is globally lacking bottlenecks.
 Alternatively, it effectively describes how difficult it is to separate a graph $G$ into two subgraphs by removing edges.
 The exact Cheeger constant $h(G)$ is known to be a computationally challenging problem.
-To address this difficulty, we recall the \emph{spectral} gap of a graph $G$ (defined in Section \ref{sec:background}), which provides a bound for the Cheeger constant from discrete Cheeger inequality \cite{cheeger1970lower, alon1984eigenvalues}.
+To address this difficulty, we recall the \emph{spectral gap} of a graph $G$ (defined in Section \ref{sec:background}), which provides a bound for the Cheeger constant from discrete Cheeger inequality \cite{cheeger1970lower, alon1984eigenvalues}.
 As per \citet{chungbook}, this bound is:

 where $\lambda_1$ is the second-smallest eigenvalue or spectral gap of the normalised graph Laplacian ${\bf L}(G)$.
 In Figure~\ref{fig:expansion_properties}, we use the lower bound from the Cheeger constant; the figure illustrates that the complete Cayley graph structure exhibits the most desirable Cheeger constant (or higher spectral gap).
 In turn, it is observed that the most unfavourable scenario occurs for a truncated Cayley graph just beyond the range of the proceeding graph, as derived from the \emph{special linear group} $\mathrm{SL}(2,\mathbb{Z}_n)$.